|||

 She sighed and slid further down until she was practically laying on the soy stained floor.

-He defended himself before she could even gripe.
+He defended himself before she could complain.
 "Hey, you think how you think and I'll think how I think!"

-The light leaking the alleyway door flickered.
+The narrow crack of light leaking the door flickered.
 It flickered again.
 It went out.
 Someone was there.
 With people screaming in the streets, sirens in the distance and gunshots in the dining area, no normal person would dare get so close.
-It was either a cop or a killer.
-She was betting on the latter.
+It was either a cop or a killer, and she was betting on the latter.

 She put one high and one low.